dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/preparations.md

 ```
 You then can use `group.living_room_lights` in my theme config.

+## Short explanation

+My theme has the slogan "An auto generating Home Assistant Lovelace UI".
+It's not (yet) fully auto generating (so not a 1 click install and done).
+You still need to define your house in so called 'Dwains Theme Config files'.
+Working with these files is not that hard and is fully explained in the docs here.
+I'm still working hard on this theme, so if you have any tips for it please discuss it in the [HA forum thread](https://community.home-assistant.io/t/dwains-theme-an-auto-generating-lovelace-ui-theme/168593?u=dwains).

 ## What's next?
 So lets start with the installation of Dwains Theme.